Interior design tips and lighting ideas for today's home! Providing professional interior design advice, home decor ideas and inspiration.

 Light fixtures on the front porch are the first impression, so look beyond ordinary finds and seek out something special.
-In covered porches and entries, flanking the front door with outdoor statement sconces adds character by day and illumination by night.
+In covered porches and entries, flanking the front door with large outdoor wall lights adds character by day and illumination by night.

 Add contrast to a white or neutral exterior with any of these three dramatic sconces perfect for the entry:

 Hinkley Barrington High Bronze Wall Sconce, Derby High Antique Iron Outdoor Wall Light, Bravada Chestnut Outdoor Wall Sconce

 Covered patios and porches are a favorite place for all to gather in fair weather.
 Set a table to dine al fresco or include a seating area for lounging on lazy days.
 Either way, you’ll need lighting for when the sun sets.
 Suspended outdoor lanterns over table tops or conversation zones let you linger longer.

 Add similar drama to your outdoor space with any of these three hanging lanterns below.
 They're all dramatic yet classic and will complement any transitional outdoor space.

 Rockford High Bronze Outdoor Hanging Light, Bellagio Hanging Light, Mossoro Hanging Light

 Long porches and breezy cabanas in warm climates need outdoor ceiling fans to circulate air overhead.
 In lieu of a chandelier, look to stylish sconces to balance the decor.
 Repeat the same sconces around the space for uniformity and even spots of illumination when the space is in use during evening hours.